IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 Mathias stems from a background of DIY crafting and love for language and patterns.
 Branching into the IT world, his idea is to spread the knowledge about the possibilities of contemporary tool, reduce uninformed scepticism about them, and to empower anybody interested to get hold of them and use them to their benefits.
-And in particular in sotware development he found his place in its quality assurance.
+And in particular in software development he found his place in its quality assurance.

 ## Role